-- A. Seat Adjustment Lever (Forwards/Backwards): The seat can be adjusted forwards and backwards.
-Move the forwards/backwards seat adjustment lever, position the seat as desired, and release the lever to lock the seat in position. - B. Retractable Seat Belt: The seat belt is used to secure the operator to the seat.
+- A. Seat Adjustment Lever (Forwards/Backwards): The seat can be adjusted forward and back.
+Move the forwards / backwards seat adjustment lever, position the seat as desired, and release the lever to lock the seat in position. - B. Seat Adjustment Knob (Suspension/Ride Comfort): The seat adjustment knob adjusts the suspension of the seat (ride comfort).
+Turn the adjustment knob until the display scale has a reading that matches the weight of the operator. - C. Lumbar Adjustment Lever (Located underneath right hand arm rest): Turn the lumbar adjustment knob until the desired amount of lumbar is achieved. - D. Back Angle Adjustment Knob: Turn the back angle adjustment knob until the desired amount of back angle is achieved. - E. Retractable Seat Belt: The seat belt is used to secure the operator to the seat.

-Note: The seat belt should always be worn when the Roll Bar is in the raised and locked position.
-The seat belt should never be worn when the roll bar is in the down position.
+Note: The seat belt should always be worn when the Roll Bar is in the raised position.
+The seat belt should never be worn when the Roll Bar is in the down position.